Spy Camera Detectors

 - Images transmitted wirelessly, battery powered.
 (Typically small black boxes, drones and cell phones.
 Short transmission time unless the device is left plugged into their charger.)

 - Images transmitted wirelessly, continuously powered.
 (Typically lamp fixtures, radios, clocks, USB chargers.
 Unlimited transmission time, usually Wi-Fi, occasionally we still find older models transmitting via analog modulation.)

 - Images transmitted via cable (Typically this type of spy camera is always on.
 It may be hidden in any type of enclosure, or behind a pinhole in the ceiling or wall.
-It may connect directly to a display screen, a recorder, or a remotely-located transmitter.
+It may connect directly to a display screen, a recorder, a remotely-located transmitter, or the internet.

 Selecting a Spy Camera Detector

 Marketplaces like Amazon and Alibaba are littered with blinky-light hidden camera detectors for sale.
 Prices range from lunch money to hundreds of dollars.
 Picking one for personal use can be confusing.
 This can be eliminated by separating the cameras into categories with an explanation of their capabilities…

 - The One Trick Ponies — They just blink.
 You look through a colored piece of plastic to look for the light reflecting back to your eye.
 The plastic will match the color of the LEDs to filter out other wavelengths of light.
 The most popular color is red, perhaps to give a “laser” feel to the experience.
 These are the best choice for the average consumer.
 Watch this video to see one being used.
 One Trick Ponies are also available as smartphone apps for iOS and Android devices.
 The reviews seem mixed.
 Our tests were mixed as well.